-This October the International Relations Department is launching a Politics & IR Research Seminar Series, which provides a platform for WVPU's IR faculty and invited academic guests to discuss new scholarly output.
+This October the International Relations Department is launching a Politics and IR Research Seminar Series, which provides a platform for WVPU's IR faculty and invited academic guests to discuss new scholarly output.

-The format is as follows: 45 minutes presentation followed by a 30-45 minute Q&A session.
+The format is as follows: 45 minutes presentation followed by a 30-45 minute Q and A session.